What Does a Workplace Injury Lawyer Do?

 Pension Termination Date/Retirement Date: the retirement date for an injured worker may be determined after a worker has reached age 63.

 Loss of earnings: whereas, previously, WorkSafeBC primarily considered disability awards on a loss of function basis (unless the loss of earnings was “so exceptional”), these changes mean that injured workers are now entitled to the greater of the loss of earnings or loss of function award.
-To learn how these changes and the BC Workers Compensation Act affect you, contact Gosal & Company’s workplace injury lawyers <insert link to Contact form from website here>.
+To learn how these changes and the BC Workers Compensation Act affect you, contact Gosal & Company’s workplace injury lawyers.

 I am dealing with WorkSafeBC – Do I Need a Work Accident Lawyer?